Ascension of Our Lord Secondary School

-Ascension of Our Lord Secondary School is located in the City of Mississauga, in Ontario, Canada.
+Ascension of Our Lord Secondary School is a school in the city of Mississauga, in Ontario, Canada.

 It is part of the Dufferin-Peel Board.
 It was originally established as a Middle School (Junior High School), but was converted to a Secondary School (High School) in the 1980s.
-The school building was expanded at that time to accommodate the extra students, and in the 1990s portable classrooms were added and removed as the student population expanded and contracted.

 In 2005 the original building was demolished and a new larger structure was built.
 The facility was opened to students in January 2006.

 In 2012, the Fraser Institute named Ascension as one of Ontario's fastest improving schools.
-Although a Catholic school, it is open to and welcomes students from all religious backgrounds, even providing accommodations for those of other religions.
+Although a Catholic school, it is open to students from all religious backgrounds.

 History

 The school opened in 1977.
 Originally it was a middle school.
 After 1984, when the Province of Ontario decided that Catholic secondary schools were to be fully funded, the school expanded into high school grades up to grade 13.
 The original school building was demolished in 2005.
 In January 2006 the current school building opened.
 The school now goes up to grade 12 and has a program that allows those that need it to stay in the school beyond grade 12.